vproxy-tools/panama-native-interface/README.md

   )
   int write(int fd, @Raw ByteBuffer buf, int off, int len) throws IOException;
   ```
-  When `@Impl` is specified, an extra header file with `.impl.h` suffix will be generated alone with the normal `.h` header.
+  When `@Impl` is specified, an extra header file with `.impl.h` suffix will be generated along with the normal `.h` header.
   You can include the `.impl.h` header in your C file.
   Note that, the comment `// launuage="c"` will let JetBrains IDEA highlight the text block with C syntax.